Dawwa1/kaid-bot/README.md

-## Kaid Bot
+## Kaid Bot Slash Commands Version

 Kaid is a multipurpose bot, designed to be easy to use and easy to understand!
+This is the experimental slash commands version.
+All commands have been tested, but some might not work as intended.

 ## Installation